 I spent the next 360 years as various, lowly creatures of little consequence.
 It seems necromancy isn’t exactly the karmic booster shot one would hope.
 Though it did afford me the self-awareness—both a blessing and a curse—to relay these events to you.

 Centipedes, dung beetles, rats, I lived as them all.
-The only life worth note in the whole slew of existences was my years as Edgar Allan Poe’s housecat, Cattarina (though, more often Callers).
-Despite the popular belief that I was a black cat, I was in fact tortoiseshell.
-Eddie was nothing but a loving and devoted master, no matter what the impression his stories may have given you.
-It was during my time as Eddie’s cat when I first got it into my head that I wanted to write.
-I knew it’d be many more years before I inhabited a body with the proper appendages to accomplish this feat, but I was patient.
+The only life worth note were my years as Edgar Allan Poe’s housecat, Cattarina (though, more often Callers).
+During my time as Eddie’s cat, I decided to pursue writing as a career.
+I knew it’d be many years before I inhabited a body with the proper appendages to accomplish this feat, but I was patient.

 Then it happened.
 In 1980, I was again born as a human child.
 I spent my early years in Brooklyn, doing normal Brooklyn-kid things: That is, not necromancy.
 I channeled my darker thoughts onto the page as Father Edgar had, however indirectly, taught me.